Ozanimod (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not take this medicine if you are also using an MAO inhibitor (including linezolid, phenelzine, selegiline), or after receiving alemtuzumab.
+- Do not take this medicine if you are also using an MAO inhibitor (including linezolid, phenelzine, selegiline), or after receiving alemtuzumab within the past 14 days.

 - Some foods and medicines can affect how ozanimod works.
 Tell your doctor if you are using any of the following: